wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-subprocessor-management/includes/subprocessor-onboarding.md

 ## Additional certification requirements

-In addition to compliance with the DRP, Microsoft requires subprocessors to maintain the following certifications:
+In addition to compliance with the DPR, Microsoft requires subprocessors to maintain the following certifications:

 - **ISO/IEC 27001 Certification** for all subprocessors, including the ISO/IEC 27002 Code of Best Practices.
 - **ISO/IEC 27018 Certification** for subprocessors storing customer data in a cloud service.